 - The Arts

-As a result of the language arts experience, a Charlotte Latin School graduate will be a lifelong learner who is a critical reader and thinker, an effective writer and communicator able to apply what is learned in a meaningful, responsible and honorable way that contributes to the greater community.
+As a result of the language arts experience, a Charlotte Latin School graduate will be a lifelong learner who is a critical reader and thinker, an effective writer, and a communicator able to apply what is learned in a meaningful, responsible, and honorable way that contributes to the greater community.

 What a CLS graduate will know and be able to do in Language Arts: